03.06.2025

 Various measures in the Bill could place further strain on the tribunal system.
 (As a reminder, we explored the contents of the original draft Bill in our earlier e-alert here.)
 In particular, employers should note the following:

-- New right to reasonable notice of shifts: The impact assessment estimated an additional 850 ET1 cases of which 150 would require judicial time, and the recent inclusion of agency workers in the right to reasonable notice of shifts is an unwelcome addition for employers.
+• New right to reasonable notice of shifts: The impact assessment, which took into account that agency workers might also be given the right to reasonable notice of shifts, estimated an additional 850 ET1 cases of which 150 would require judicial time.
 In our view, clear guidance for employers on communication and how ‘reasonableness’ of notice provided would be assessed will be critical to ensuring compliance and reducing the risk of higher volumes of tribunal claims.

-- Additional powers for the FWA to bring tribunal claims on behalf of workers: It seems inevitable that this will lead to further pressure on the tribunal system.
-Part of the rationale of introducing the FWA was to reduce pressure on the tribunal system by, for example, taking over enforcement of holiday pay.
-However, the extension of the FWA’s proposed powers to bring claims on a worker’s behalf when the worker has declined to do so risks undermining this goal.
+• Additional powers for the Fair Work Agency (FWA) to bring tribunal claims on behalf of workers: This new power could lead to further pressure on the tribunal system.
+Whilst the FWA impact assessment indicates that introducing the FWA may reduce pressure on the tribunal system (by, for example, taking over enforcement of holiday pay), it is feasible that proposed new powers for the FWA to bring claims on a worker’s behalf when the worker has declined to do so could potentially undermine this goal.

 What next?